ahoydave/plantspy/README.md

 Upload the sketch at `esp8266/smart_plant` (add in your ssid and password first).
 You also need to add the URL for your web app (whatever it is called on heroku).
 This is just an evolution of the sketches that are in the Make repo linked above so get those working first.

+The sketch actually also assumes you've changed the wiring to allow it to only turn on the moisture sensor when it wants to take a reading. @SamLoys describes it at the bottom of this page https://github.com/OfferZen-Make/plant_tech_ams/blob/master/examples/DeepSleepDataLogger/README.md

 ## Limitations

 HA!
 Lots.
 Pretty much everything.
 Here are some highlights